sunnyaws1984/MCP-DEMO/02-MCP-Basics/README.md

 # Weather & AQI Server with FastMCP and FastAPI

 This project demonstrates a simple **FastAPI** application integrated with **FastMCP** to expose multiple tools (APIs) and serve them via a unified HTTP interface.
 It also includes a separate FastAPI endpoint for products.
+ To ensure both the main FastAPI app and the mounted FastMCP app handle startup and shutdown events correctly, you pass the lifespan from the mcp_app to the main FastAPI instance during its creation

 ---